 Dr. Mary E. Kentula is a Wetlands Ecologist with the U.S. Environmental Protection Agency (USEPA).
 From 1992 through 1996, she served as the national program leader for EPAs Wetland Research Program with her personal research focusing on wetland assessment and restoration primarily in urban areas.
 Mary’s current work involves large-scale assessments of the ecological condition of wetlands.
 Her team led the production of the field manual for the first National Wetland Condition Assessment in 2011.

 Dr. Missaka Hettiarachchi is a civil and environmental engineer by training and holds a doctoral degree in environmental planning and geography from the University of Queensland (Australia).
-Missaka has many years of experience as a researcher and a practitioner in environmental engineering and environmental management in number of reputed organization, including University of Moratuwa (Sri Lanka), Worldwide Fund for Nature USA (WWF-US) and the University of Queensland (Australia).
+Missaka has many years of experience as a researcher and a practitioner in environmental engineering and environmental management.
+Currently he is a Senior Fellow at the World Wildlife Fund – USA (WWF), Adjunct Associate Professor at the James Cook University (Australia), and Adjunct Senior Fellow at the University of Queensland (Australia).
 His doctoral thesis focused on managing urban wetlands in South Asian cities.
 Missaka has published many journal papers and book chapters on urban wetland governance and urban environmental management.

 Prof. Deepthi Wickramsinghe is a Senior Lecturer in the Department of Zoology, University of Colombo, Sri Lanka.
 Following her PhD in zoology as a split programme in the Dalhousie University, Canada and University of Colombo, she developed an interest in wetland management?and has paid a special attention to urban wetlands.
 Deepthi’s research interests include wetland biotic communities and their interactions with the habitat, water and soil quality variations, invasive species and ecoimmunotoxicology.
 She has held several key positions in professional scientific bodies in Sri Lanka, including President of the Institute of Biology, Sri Lank and Executive Secretary of the Sri Lanka Water Partnership.
 Deepthi has published several research papers and book chapters on wetlands.